-The last time I wrote about one of the two most advanced experimental herpes vaccines— Rational Vaccines' (RVx) Rotavax, which performed well in one very small clinical trial, I noted that all clues about the continued development of the vaccine were pointed in the same direction—Mexico.
+The last time I wrote about one of the two most advanced experimental herpes vaccines— Rational Vaccines' (RVx) Rotavax, which performed well but only in one very small clinical trial in one foreign country, with no published data, I noted that a few clues pointed toward more trials in the same direction—Mexico.
 (See: Herpes Vaccine Heads South ...
 Of The Border?", November 13, 2006.

-Although the first (and only) trial so far consisted of only 20 patients, the results were encouraging, and it was clear that the company was planning on more advanced trials, which would be held outside to the US to circumvent the FDA—an agency that Dr. William Halford, the inventor of the vaccine and CSO of RVx, has little regard for (1).
+The trial results so far consisted of only 20 patients but the results were encouraging.
+The company said it was planning on more advanced trials, which would be held outside to the US to circumvent the FDA—an agency that Dr. William Halford, the inventor of the vaccine and CSO of RVx, has little regard for (1).

-But despite the fact that conducting trials in Mexico makes sense on many levels, this remains no more than an educated guess.
+But despite the fact that conducting trials in Mexico makes sense, given his strategy so far, it was no more than an educated guess.
 Since November-- nothing.
 Not a word.
 Until today.

 A new report by CBS medical correspondent Dr. Max Gomez offers some additional clues, as well as some hope that Americans may have access to the vaccine sooner than we thought.
 Dr. Gomez wrote about the beginning of Phase II studies, during which dose-ranging studies, those designed to determine the optimal dose for the vaccine, are beginning.
 Better still, Americans may be able to try it.